komitsuzu/GameplayTags/README.md

 ## AllGameplayTags Generated Class

 A Source Generator provides access to any gameplay tag declared within the current assembly without requiring a dedicated field to store the tag value.
 This approach eliminates the need to repeatedly call `GameplayTagManager.RequestTag`.
 For example, the gameplay tag "A.B.C" can be accessed through `AllGameplayTags.A.B.C.Get()`, simplifying tag retrieval and enhancing performance by avoiding redundant tag requests.
+[Read More](Documentation~/CodeGeneration.md).

 ## License